giltayar/blog/posts/jsdoc-typings-all-the-benefits-none-of-the-drawbacks.md

 }
 ```

 So what do we?
-Well, we _can_ get by with only type aliases, but it would be nice
+While we _can_ get by with only type aliases, it would be nice
-to be able to declare an interface.
+to be able to declare an `interface`.
 And it turns out that we can: we'll use a new
-`point-type.d.ts` file to define the `interface Point`, and then use `import` to use it.
+`.d.ts` file to define the `interface Point`, and then use `import` to use it.
 Let's
 start with the type definition:

 ```ts